 The cleaning process for an Adirondack chair tends to be pretty simple: You can typically wipe your chair with soap and water, and then rinse it with a hose.
 That said, some Adirondack chairs require a little more upkeep, so be sure to read the care instructions before giving yours a scrub.

 How do you store Adirondack chairs?

-Many Adirondack chairs are designed to hold up in any weather—so you can leave them outside, rain or shine, without giving it a second thought.
+Many Adirondack chairs are designed to hold up in any weather, so you can leave them outside, rain or shine, without giving it a second thought.
 But some aren’t.
-If yours isn’t, you may need to bring it inside during inclement weather, or you can leave it outside under a chair cover.
+If yours isn’t, you might need to bring it inside during inclement weather, or you can leave it outside under a chair cover.
 Be sure to check the care instructions for the Adirondack chair you’re eyeing to find out whether it needs to be stored inside or underneath a cover.
-You can always snag your chair and your cover at the same time!
+You can always snag your chair and your cover at the same time.

 Why Trust The Spruce?

 As a seasoned lifestyle writer, Lindsey Lanquist understands what a difference a great product recommendation can make.
 That’s why she makes sure to recommend products that are sleek, reliable, and well-reviewed by those who’ve tried them.
 When writing this post, she selected Adirondack chairs for their durability, quality of materials, and availability.